Baqend/Orestes-Bloomfilter/README.md

 This library if written in and for Java 8.
 For a Java 7 backport see: https://github.com/Crystark/Orestes-Bloomfilter

 ### Docs
-The Javadocs are online [here](https://rawgit.com/Baqend/Orestes-Bloomfilter/1.0/dist/doc/index.html) and in the *dist/docs* folder of the repository.
+The Javadocs are online [here](https://rawgit.com/Baqend/Orestes-Bloomfilter/1.0.3/doc/index.html) and in the *doc* folder of the repository.

 ## Err, Bloom what?
 Bloom filters are awesome data structures: **fast *and* maximally space efficient**.